armel/M5HamRadio/README.md

 Please, **take the time to adapt the values to your use** (Icom CI-V Address, Wifi SSID and password, and so on).
 It's important !

-Here is an another example, if you're using an IC-7300, here is an another example with this `IC7300USB.ini` :
+Here is an another example, if you're using an IC-7300, with this `IC7300USB.ini` :

 ```
 ; Icom Config